 Activities and Other Program Features: CIEE begins the program with a four-day orientation.
 The program includes a two-day trip to Petra and Wadi Rum, a one-day trip to archaeological sites in the north of Jordan and a camping trip in one of Jordan's spectacular nature reserves.
 There are many volunteer opportunities available in Amman.
 Students in the past have worked with NGOs and women's rights organizations and have tutored local schoolchildren.
-CIEE arranges Peer Language Tutors from the Department of Arabic, and students are encouraged to meet with them for up to three hours per week.
+CIEE arranges Peer Language Tutors and students are encouraged to meet with them for up to three hours per week.
 CIEE organizes a series of Arabic clubs to complement language instruction and which cover conversation, poetry, dance, music, and calligraphy.

 Accommodation: There are two housing options for LC students: homestay or shared students apartments.
 The off-campus apartments are shared by CIEE program participants.
 Students living in apartments are responsible for their own meals.
 Homestays with Jordanian families, which are required for AL students, provide an excellent opportunity for language practice and immersion into the culture.
 Homestay students are provided two meals a day during the week and three meals a day on weekends.

 Dates: Fall, Spring, or Year.
 Fall semester runs from late August to mid December.
 Spring semester runs from late January to late May.